webfm/defect-app/defect-permission.md

 **In Progress**
 **Inspect now**

-    DEFECTS_EDIT_ALL and
+    DEFECTS_EDIT_ALL
     DEFECTS_FIX

 or

-    if user's team is the assignee of the defect  and DEFECTS_FIX
+    if user's team is the assignee of the defect DEFECTS_FIX